 The bill H. 3186 aims to amend the South Carolina Code of Laws by adding Section 60-11-75, which establishes a review and approval process for plaques, markers, or other messages related to historical monuments and memorials located on property owned by political subdivisions of the state or school districts.
 Under this new section, any such additions must be approved by the Department of Archives and History, ensuring that the content is historically accurate and devoid of subjective commentary.
-The bill also mandates a 45-day public review period for proposed language and requires that any non-original plaques or markers installed after December 31, 2026, be removed.
-Additionally, it stipulates that these additions cannot be placed within twelve feet of the original monument to maintain its appearance.
+The bill also mandates a forty-five-day public review and comment period for proposed language, and it requires the removal of any non-original plaques or markers installed after December 31, 2026.

-Furthermore, the bill amends Section 60-11-30 to include the approval of inscriptions for historical markers and messages related to monuments on state and local properties as outlined in the new section.
-It also grants standing to historical preservation organizations to file complaints against political subdivisions or school districts for violations of this section.
-The act will take effect upon the Governor's approval.
+Additionally, the bill amends Section 60-11-30 to include the approval of inscriptions for historical markers and messages related to monuments on state property, aligning it with the new requirements set forth in Section 60-11-75.
+The legislation also grants standing to historical preservation organizations to file complaints against political subdivisions or school districts for violations of this section.
+The bill will take effect upon approval by the Governor.

 Statutes affected: